SunPodder/pacman/README.md

-# packman
+# pacman
-Packman game in HTML5 with online scoreboard.
+Pacman game in HTML5 with online scoreboard.